Skip to main content

 • From elevation (hill, mountain): 10 to 25 miles

 Via GMRS repeater: 15 to 50+ miles, depending on the repeater's antenna height.
 However, GMRS repeater infrastructure is far less developed than ham radio's.
 Many areas have no GMRS repeaters at all.
 Check myGMRS.com for repeaters near you.
+If range is your top priority across any radio service, see our long-range picks.

 Those "36-mile range" claims on Amazon?
 Same story as with ham radios: theoretical maximum under ideal conditions that essentially never happen in practice.